CHALLENGEFaculty Positions:

 Required Qualifications:

-• Candidates must possess an understanding of, appreciation for, and congruence with the Catholic Franciscan mission of the University.
+- Candidates must possess an appreciation for, congruence with, and commitment to the Franciscan mission of the University that values diversity, equity, and inclusion.

 Benefits Include: